Location Angel, London

 2021 New London Awards, Welcoming Award, Shortlisted

 For more information on this project please contact David Donachie.

-The original Edwardian baroque façades are complimented with an architecture of curves that differ in style but match the spirit of the old.
+The Edwardian former Royal Mail sorting office at the centre of the scheme is part of the personality of the place.
+The original facades are retained, carefully detailed and specified with many of the existing architectural features salvaged and reused while high quality design interventions contrast with the existing structures through an architecture of curves.
 The principal building to the west provides large loft style apartments that celebrate the buildings original features, including high ceilings, tall sash windows and ornate external detailing.
 Above an additional floor of penthouses each have access to roof gardens, individual pools and views over the skyline.

 The building is notably entered by a reworked Savoy style Port Cochere.
 To the east of the boulevard, the original lower brick façades of the sorting office are retained with a bold and arresting riff on traditional curved mansard roofs above which provide the upper residential floors.
 A new six-storey building to the north shares a central amenity courtyard garden with a series of sweeping curved façades and balconies.
 Triple basements house a large cinema complex, huge gymnasium and two theatre spaces to compliment the retail and cafés of the ground and mezzanine areas.
 Workshops adjoining the existing Almeida Theatre can provide convenient back of house / rehearsal areas.

 The Grade II listed Post Office fronting Upper Street is one of two new pedestrian routes through to Esther Anne Place - a new flexible public realm and boulevard at the core of the scheme from which many of the commercial functions and residential parts are reached.